MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 # [Method 1](#tab/method-1)

-The first method shows the basic way to embed Share to Teams button where you can customize the button and it's functionality based on your needs.
+The first method shows the basic way to embed Share to Teams button where you can customize the button and its functionality based on your needs.

 1. Add the `launcher.js` script on your webpage.